Alfresco/docs-alfresco/search-enterprise/latest/config/transactional.md

 Use this information to understand the queries supported by the database.

-The Alfresco Full Text Search (FTS) query text can be used standalone or it can be embedded in CMIS-SQL using the `contains()` predicate function.
+The Alfresco Full Text Search (FTS) query text can be used standalone or it can be embedded in CMIS-SQL using the `CONTAINS()` predicate function.
 The CMIS specification supports a subset of Alfresco FTS.
 For more information on search syntax, see [Alfresco Full Text Search Reference]({% link search-services/latest/using/index.md %}).

 **CMIS QL**